flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 #### Flashcarts

-As solid-state storage became more affordable, a new type of cartridge appeared on the market. **Flashcarts** looked like ordinary Game Paks but had the addition of a re-writable memory or a card slot which enabled to run game ROMs.
+As solid-state storage became more affordable, a new type of cartridge appeared on the market. **Flashcarts** looked like ordinary Game Paks but had the addition of a re-writable memory or a card slot that enabled to run game ROMs.
 The concept is not new actually, developers have internally used similar tools to test their games on a real console (and manufacturers provided the hardware to enable this).

 Earlier solutions included a burnable NOR Flash memory (not exceeding the 32 MB) and some battery-backed SRAM.
-In order to upload binaries to the cartridge, the cart came with a Link-to-USB cable that was used with a GBA and a PC running Windows XP.
+To upload binaries to the cartridge, the cart came with a Link-to-USB cable that was used with a GBA and a PC running Windows XP.
 With the use of a proprietary flasher software and drivers, the computer uploaded a multi-boot program to the GBA, which in turn was used to transfer a game binary from the PC to the Flashcart inserted in the GBA.
 Overall, the whole task of uploading a game was deemed *sluggish*.
 Later Flashcarts (like the 'EZ-Flash') offered larger storage and the ability to be programmed without requiring the GBA as an intermediate.
-Final ones relied on removable storage (SD, MiniSD, MicroSD or whatever).
+The last ones relied on removable storage (SD, MiniSD, MicroSD or whatever).

 Commercial availability of these cards proved to be a **grey area**: Nintendo condemned its usage due to enabling piracy whereas some users defended that it was the only method for running **Homebrew** (programs made outside game studios and consequently without the approval of Nintendo).
 Nintendo's argument was backed by the fact flashers like the EZ-Writer assisted users to patch game ROMs so they can run in EZ-Flash carts without problems.
 After Nintendo's legal attempts, these cartridges were banned in some countries (like in the UK).
 Nonetheless, they persisted worldwide.